deepsea-inria/pasl/pctl/README.md

 | [`Item_rng_weight`](#r2-w)| Item weight by range.             |
 |                           |                                   |
 +---------------------------+-----------------------------------+

+Table: Template parameters that are introduced in level 2.

 #### Sequential alternative body for the lifting operator {#r2-l}